 No one wants to walk into their home and step on a soggy carpet, but unfortunately, water damage in our Cincinnati homes is all too common.
-Dealing with water damage cleanup is overwhelming on its own, but then worrying about replacing a carpet that has sustained water damage on top of it makes it even more stressful.
-At ICON Property Rescue, we have years of experience cleaning up water damage in Cincinnati and have learned a thing or two about how to handle water-damaged carpets.
+Dealing with water damage cleanup is overwhelming on its own.
+But then worrying about replacing a carpet that has sustained water damage on top of it makes it even more stressful.
+At ICON Property Rescue, we have years of experience cleaning up water damage in Cincinnati.
+We’ve learned a thing or two about how to handle water-damaged carpets.

-- Once you have removed as much of the water as possible, and all furniture or belongings have been removed, you need to begin to dry out the carpet and carpet padding.
-Moisture left trapped in carpet fibers or underneath the carpet in the padding can lead to mold, rot, and mildew.
+Once you have removed as much of the water as possible, and all furniture or belongings have been removed, you need to begin to dry out the carpet and carpet padding.
+Moisture left trapped in carpet fibers or underneath in the padding can lead to mold.
+It can also cause rot and mildew.
 Porous materials that are not fully dried out will begin to smell and can even degrade the air quality in your home because of the microbial growth that they can facilitate.
-Depending on how severe the water damage is, the carpet may need to be pulled up in order to ensure everything is dried out both top and bottom.
+Depending on how severe the water damage is, the carpet may need to be pulled up.
+This must be done in order to ensure everything is dried out both top and bottom.
 Commercial-grade air movers should be used to create good airflow through the area.
-Dehumidifiers should also be utilized to help remove excess moisture and ensure thorough drying of the carpet and padding is achieved.
+Dehumidifiers should also be utilized.
+They help remove excess moisture and ensure thorough drying of the carpet and padding is achieved.

-- Last, but definitely not least, those carpets need to be thoroughly cleaned and sanitized.
-Water damage can bring pollutants, debris, chemicals, and other harmful contaminants into your home where they can become embedded in your carpet fibers.
-Be sure to use safe but also efficient cleaning agents that will clean your carpets without causing any further damage to them.
+Last, but definitely not least, those carpets need to be thoroughly cleaned and sanitized.
+Water damage can bring pollutants, debris, chemicals, and other harmful contaminants into your home.
+There they can become embedded in your carpet fibers.
+Be sure to use safe but also efficient cleaning agents.
+It’s important to clean your carpets without causing any further damage to them.
 Depending on the source of the water and the water contamination level, this step may only be achieved by removing carpets.

 When all else fails, it’s better to be safe than sorry.
-You can always consult a professional water damage cleanup company to help guide you in the right direction.
+You can always consult a professional water damage cleanup company.
+They’ll help guide you in the right direction.
 In fact, if you want to ensure the best possible outcome for not only your carpets but your entire home, call ICON Property Rescue when you need a water damage cleanup crew.